 Building off of SYPE 2009 and 2014, SYPE 2016 expanded the knowledge base of characteristics and pressing issues of young people, specifically in informal urban areas of Greater Cairo.
 The surveys have been widely used by Egyptian policymakers as well as local and international donors in designing programs and interventions for young people in Egypt.

 The Council embarked on a new round of the Survey of Young People in Egypt (SYPE 2022) in partnership with the Ministry of Planning and Economic Development, CAPMAS and Cairo Demographic Center with support from USAID, the Netherlands Embassy, UNFPA and UNICEF.
 The new round will include a sample of 17,000 young and adult men and women aged 10–42, including young people with disabilities.

 SYPE 2022 data will help us understand:

-- the effects of social and economic reforms and political changes since 2014;
+- Effects of social and economic reforms and political changes since 2014

-- assess the current situation of young people aged 10–29 with regard to health, education, employment, marriage, family formation, gender attitudes, COVID-19, climate change, and other indicators; and
+- Current situation of young people aged 10–29 with regard to health, education, employment, marriage, family formation, gender attitudes, COVID-19, climate change, and other indicators